 Investigations also tend to generate sufficient evidence that can indicate whether or not another party’s negligence caused your accident.
 If you do not present enough evidence when seeking compensation, the negligent party’s insurer may question the validity of your case.
 A New York City personal injury attorney can help you present the evidence required to make a strong case.

 Once you know who may be responsible for compensating you in a New York City personal injury case, the next step typically involves filing a claim against their insurance.
 In the case of a car accident, you can usually seek compensation for medical bills and a portion of your lost income from your own insurer.
 However, if your injuries meet certain criteria, you can also pursue additional compensation for your pain and suffering and additional economic losses from the insurer of the negligent party.

 Few insurance companies are going to immediately agree to pay you if they do not have to.
 If an adjuster feels they can get away with offering a subpar settlement or denying a claim altogether, they likely will.
 You may benefit from hiring a legal expert who understands how to effectively negotiate with insurance companies.
 If you cannot reach a fair settlement, your lawyer can also bring your case to court.

 New York City personal injury lawyers often claim they can help you secure the compensation to which you are entitled.
 However, not all can actually deliver on their promises.
 It can be challenging to know whether you should trust a lawyer with your case.

 That is not something you have to worry about when you work with Shulman & Hill.
 Instead of making empty promises, we explain how we have successfully helped specific clients like you in the past.
-Our track record is a glowing indication of our familiarity with these cases.
+Our track record is a clear indication of our familiarity with these cases.
 To learn more about how we can help, call us today at 212-221-1000 to schedule a free consultation at one of our New York City offices.